notfound-404/BREIZHCTF2K16/DO_NOT_STRUGGLE_ME/README.md

 ##Code and Write-up

-This challenge is a well-known technique we have already had in some CTFs.
+This challenge is a well-known technique we have already had in some CTFs.<br>
 It is a simple DNS query, like this :<br>
 `<base64>.ndd`